Tritium55/Watchwinder/README.md

 Now open the [main.ino](Code/main/main.ino) and click upload in the top left corner.
 You have now completed the Firmware step.

-Note: You will need to download the whole [main folder](Code/main) and either open the folder itself or open the [main.ino](Code/main/main.ino) from within the folder.
+Note: You will need to download the [main folder](Code/main) and either open the folder itself or open the [main.ino](Code/main/main.ino) from within the folder.